-Climate Change: Alphinity acknowledges the findings of the Intergovernmental Panel on Climate Change and believes that a global challenge such as this needs to be addressed by coordinated actions by all parties, particularly our own government.
-Anthropogenic climate change is a material social and economic threat and might, in some cases, present economic opportunity to investee companies.
+Climate Change: Alphinity acknowledges the findings of the Intergovernmental Panel on Climate Change and supports the United Nation Paris Agreement to limit global warming to below 2°C. We believe that a global challenge such as this needs to be addressed by coordinated actions by all parties, including investors, private business, and particularly our own government.
+Anthropogenic climate change is a material social and economic threat and could, in some cases, present economic opportunities to investee companies.
 The actions of businesses and individuals can play a critical part in mitigating the impact of a changing climate.
-We therefore need to take into account the impact on companies’ earnings and valuations of material current and future climate change risks and opportunities in the expectation that society will at some point move to limit global warming to below 2°C.
+We therefore need to take into account the short, medium and long term impacts on companies’ earnings and valuations considering the material current and future climate change risks, including both threats and opportunities.

-Alphinity also manages the Alphinity Sustainable Share Fund, which provides a diversified portfolio of Australian stocks listed on the ASX that have strong Environment, Social and Governance (ESG) characteristics and, where possible, contribute towards the advancement of the UN Sustainable Development Goals (SDG) agenda.
+Alphinity also manages the Alphinity Sustainable Share Fund and the Alphinity Global Sustainable Equity Fund, which provides a diversified portfolio of Australian stocks listed on the ASX that have strong Environment, Social and Governance (ESG) characteristics and, where possible, contribute towards the advancement of the UN Sustainable Development Goals (SDG) agenda.

 The above information applies primarily to Alphinity’s Australian Equities operations.
 Alphinity Global Equities has a more limited ability to interact with its investee companies and exercise influence on those companies at this stage of its development, but it is expected that it will work towards similar objectives as its activities mature.